elakito/testzone/README.md

 a scenario bundle using Apache CXF's jaxrs with Apache Camel to trigger each call. see samples/instruction_osgi_cxf_jaxrs_greeter.txt for the instruction.

+* samples/osgi_camel_cxf_jaxws_greeter_bp

+a scenario bundle using Apache CXF's jaxws with Apache Camel to route jaxws service calls based on the content to one of the specified target services. see samples/instruction_osgi_camel_cxf_jaxws_greeter.txt for the instruction.

 * samples/osgi_camel_websocket_sample_route[_bp]

 a scenario bundle using Apache Camel's server-side websocket component atmosphere-websocket